Search for boosted diphoton resonances in the 10 to 70 GeV mass range using 138 fb$^{-1}$ of 13 TeV $pp$ collisions with

 where $N_{\text{S}}$ is the number of signal events fitted in data, $\mathcal{L}$ is the integrated luminosity, $N^{\text{det}}_{\text{MC}}$ is the number of reconstructed and selected signal events in the simulation and $N^{\text{fid}}_{\text{MC}}$ is the number of simulated signal events present within the fiducial volume.
 The $C_{X}$ values are computed from the simulated signal samples described in Section~\ref{sec:data_mc} and range from 0.2 to 0.5 as a function of \mX.

 The theoretical uncertainties affecting the measurement of \sfidbr~arise from variations of the renormalization and factorization scales affecting the signal efficiencies evaluated in simulated samples.
 The experimental uncertainties directly impacting the signal yield include those involved in the luminosity determination, the modelling of pile-up interactions in simulation, the trigger efficiency, and photon identification and isolation.
-Another systematic uncertainty in the trigger arises from the boosted topology of the diphoton system and the capability of the trigger to identify two closely spaced electromagnetic showers.
+An additional systematic uncertainty in the trigger is included to account for the capability of the trigger system to identify two closely spaced electromagnetic showers.
+Events containing a $Z\rightarrow ll\gamma$ decay, recorded only with electron triggers, in which the photon is close to one of the two electrons are used to evaluate the photon trigger efficiency in data and simulated radiative Z samples~\cite{TRIG-2018-05}.
+The observed difference is added in quadrature to the nominal trigger systematic uncertainty.
 Uncertainties in the signal shape parameterization from the modelling and the determination of the photon energy resolution and scale are also accounted for, with mild impact on the signal yield.

 The systematic uncertainties are implemented in the likelihood function as nuisance parameters constrained by Gaussian penalty terms, except for the background modelling systematic uncertainty, which is implemented as an additional signal component.
 All sources of systematic uncertainties are summarized in Table~\ref{tab:systs}.